sgoel97/blog/content/blog/quant-interview/index.md

 - Probability

 This one is by far the most important topic to understand.
-A lot of trading interviews won't even test your programming skills, and only your understanding of math and probability.
-Thus its **paramount** to understand probability inside and out.
+A lot of trading interviews won't even test your programming skills and only your understanding of math and probability.
+Thus it is **paramount** to understand probability inside and out.
 Make sure you take at least one upper-division probability course.
-I would reccomend Data 140 or EECS 126 for this.
-EECS 126 covers more, but Data 140 goes more in depth and is more related to the type of stuff you'll see in interviews, so I'd reccomend that over EECS 126.
-If you take Data 140, I'd also reccomend Stat 150 to cover stochastic processes, which sometimes appear in interviews (but not very often).
+I would recommend [Data 140](http://prob140.org/) or [EECS 126](https://inst.eecs.berkeley.edu/~ee126/sp22/) for this.
+EECS 126 covers more, but Data 140 goes more in-depth and is more related to the type of stuff you'll see in interviews, so I'd recommend that over EECS 126.
+If you take Data 140, I'd also recommend [Stat 150](https://www.stat.berkeley.edu/~bensonau/f21.150/index.html) to cover stochastic processes, which sometimes appear in interviews (but not very often).

 - Programming and Algorithms

-Make sure to have CS 170 level knowledge of programming and algorithms.
-This typically requires CS 61A, CS 61B, CS 70, and of course CS 170.
+Make sure to have [CS 170](https://cs170.org/) level knowledge of programming and algorithms.
+This typically requires [CS 61A](https://cs61a.org/), [CS 61B](https://inst.eecs.berkeley.edu/~cs61b/sp22/), [CS 70](https://www.eecs70.org/), and of course CS 170.

 - Linear Algebra and Calculus